Understanding what factors impact the cost of a website

 There may be one or two extra small steps to be considered – such as wireframing – but on the whole, the above stages should help convey the effort that goes into designing and building a good website.

 A good web design agency should always do their best to be as transparent as possible when talking to prospective clients.
-Taking time to listen to their concerns and avoid launching into the usual sales pitch.
+Listening to their concerns and avoiding the usual sales pitch.

 Utilising some kind of analogy can help break down barriers that exist due to a previous agency relationship turning sour.
 Which is more common than you may think.